Rad-Lab-Northwestern/Rad-Lab/README.md

 Note:it took ~25s to load GUI
 ## How Use
 1.in Predict Tab select Model from combobox  or load h5 model ("..." pushbutton).
-Note: Model combobox find your models in Models folder in the root of .exe file
+>Note: Model combobox finds your models in Models folder in the root of .exe file

 2.Select type ofData: